Hopac/Hopac/Docs/Programming.md

 ```

 To communicate with the outside world, the server presents two channels: one
-channel for requests and another channel for replies, that is required by the
+channel for requests and another channel for replies required by the get
-get operation.
-The **Cell** type then is a record of those two channels:
+operation.
+The **Cell** type is a record of those two channels:

 ```fsharp
 type Cell<'a> = {